sunainha-vijay/URL-Shortener-Demo/README.md

-A basic URL-Shortener weB application -> frontend is done using react and backend is done using firebase(firestore as the database and cloud function and firebase hosting for the static files)
+A basic URL-Shortener weB application -> frontend is done using react and backend is done using cloudflare workers. database is MongoDB, for cache i will use workers KV. frontend will be hosted on Cloudflare pages.